Indonesia expects COVID-19 cases to rise despite stricter curbs - Up News Info

 Article content

-Police threw up road blocks and more than 400 checkpoints across Java, the archipelago’s most populous island, and the resort island of Bali to ensure people stay at home, with more than 21,000 officers deployed to enforce the curbs and aid random coronavirus testing.
+The new curbs, such as tighter travel checks, a ban on restaurant dining and outdoor sports and the closure of non-essential workplaces, run until July 20, but could be extended, if necessary, to bring daily cases below 10,000.

-Vaccinated travelers with a negative swab test will be permitted to make long-distance journeys, however.
+To keep people home, police threw up road blocks and more than 400 checkpoints across Java, the archipelago’s most populous island, and the resort island of Bali, with more than 21,000 officers enforcing curbs and helping in random testing.

-Traffic and commuter lines in the capital Jakarta in western Java were much lighter than usual on Saturday, but some residents still flouted the curbs to jog and ride their bicycles, even though the main road was blocked.
+Traffic in the capital, Jakarta, in western Java, was much lighter than usual, with trains and buses nearly empty, but some people still flouted the curbs to jog and ride bicycles, even though main roads were blocked.

 Advertisement